kyma-project/istio/docs/user/00-30-overview-istio-sidecars.md

 Kiali is another tool that allows you to monitor the service mesh.
 You can configure Istio to export metrics necessary to support Kiali features that facilitate managing, visualizing, and troubleshooting your service mesh.
 Follow the [Kiali example](https://github.com/kyma-project/examples/tree/main/kiali) to learn how to deploy Kiali to your Kyma cluster.

-By being part of Istio Service Mesh, you can access advanced observability features that would otherwise require complex instrumentation code within your application.
+By being part of the Istio service mesh, you can access advanced observability features that would otherwise require complex instrumentation code within your application.

 ## Traffic Management